-Dana Lewis took patient empowerment to a whole new level in 2013, when she set out to find a solution for a not-so-small problem: the alarm on her insulin monitor wasn’t waking her up at night to alert her of severely low blood sugars.
-And the ability to find creative solutions to our unique challenges is most certainly an act of self-care.
+Dana Lewis took self-care to a whole new level in 2013, when she set out to find a solution for a not-so-small problem: the alarm on her insulin monitor wasn’t waking her up at night when her blood sugars dipped severely low.
+And that’s why she decided to build her own artificial pancreas.

 Listen to the podcast here:

 I first met Dana while attending a Meetup on Health Care Design in Seattle.
-She was a panelist who shared her personal journey–specifically, how she co-created the DIY Artifical Pancreas System when no one was able to deliver one.
+She was a panelist who shared her personal journey with developing an artificial pancreas–or the DIY Artifical Pancreas System, as she calls it.
 As I listened to her story, I remember thinking to myself this is the most powerful example of self-care I’ve ever heard!

 How exactly did she do it?

 She reached out to other smart people who had the answers she needed, and with a “design and build” mindset, they promptly got to work.
-And after months of testing and tweaking, the OpenAPS solution was born.
+And after months of testing and tweaking, the OpenAPS artificial pancreas was born.

 The cost?
 About $150 USD on average.

 As you might imagine there are a few risks involved with building Do-It-Yourself medical devices.
 There’s no FDA stamp of approval, no experts standing by to make updates or repairs, and device failures could result in complications.
 Still, it’s easy to see why the idea is so compelling: often, the alternative isn’t much better.
 For example, not awakening to a low blood sugar alarm can be fatal.
 Suffice it to say that managing complex medical conditions like diabetes is anything but easy, even with today’s modern technology.

 Lewis admits this project has been “a gradual awakening,” or a process, rather than something she simply decided to do.
 It certainly didn’t go from idea to reality overnight.

 “It was a realization that we don’t have to be passive recipients of care as patients.”